-I wish to take the statement, "It is not reality but the imaginary that we propose to grow again" (Kuzmanovic and Xin Wei 2002: 2) as the springboard for an investigation into the strategies1 FoAM takes in pursuing a vision of creating contexts for alternate imaginaries.
+I wish to take the statement, "It is not reality but the imaginary that we propose to grow again" (Kuzmanovic and Xin Wei 2002: 2) as the springboard for an investigation into the strategies1 FoAM takes in creating contexts for alternate imaginaries.
 First a short description - necessarily schematic and incomplete - of FoAM is attempted.
-Then I briefly outline the interconnected theoretical themes I have chosen to make my focus: tropes, play, and public performance.
+Then I outline the interconnected theoretical themes I have chosen to make my focus: tropes, play, and public performance.
 These are briefly contextualized in relation to a general notion of "avant garde" art movements.
 In pursuing these interests I therefore situate my project within the anthropological literature on metaphor; ritual, performance, and art; and some strands of game and play theory.
-Then, some questions of methodology are addressed, including mention of anthropological research conducted in the context of computer-mediated communication, concluding that methodological questions are, in the final analysis, inseparable from theoretical and philosophical outlook.
+Then, some questions of methodology are addressed, including mention of anthropological research conducted in relation to computer-mediated communication, concluding that methodological questions are, in the final analysis, inseparable from theoretical and philosophical outlook.